Music theory

 4-part homophonic

-• Proof of creative abilities by presenting a portfolio as well as questions about the portfolio.
+• Portfolio: Proof of creative abilities by submitting a portfolio.

-• The duration of the examination is approx. 10 minutes.
+The duration of this part of the examination is approx. 10 minutes.

-• Spontaneous analysis of a submitted work without preparation/prima-vista.
+• Analysis: Prepared analysis of a submitted work (30 minutes preparation time).

-• The duration of the examination is 5-10 minutes.
+The duration of the interview is approx. 10 minutes.

-• Required language level: at least A2 (Common European Framework of Reference CEFR 2001)
+• Required language level: at least B2 (Common European Framework of Reference for Languages GER 2001)

 • Examination registration during the application period online via the registration portal for university applicants

-(ATTENTION: Registration only possible if documents are complete, including video!)
+(ATTENTION: Registration only possible if documents are complete!)

-• If the application video is positive: Invitation to the on-site entrance examination
+• If the documents are complete: Invitation to the on-site entrance examination

 • Participation in the on-site admission test in May/June